-- New Student Orientation - Residence Hall Security
+- New Student Orientation

+- Residence Hall Security

 - Crime Prevention Presentation

 - New Employee Orientation

 - Printed Crime Prevention Materials

 - Facilities Surveys

 - Rape Awareness/Education and Prevention

 - Everfi online prevention program

 - Campus Alerts

-- Architectural Design: The Campus Police Sergeant makes recommendations related to physical plant and electronic security systems for new and renovated campus facilities.
+- Architectural Design: The Wilson Police Department Barton College District Sergeant makes

+recommendations related to physical plant and electronic security systems for new and renovated campus

+facilities.

-- Enhanced Emergency Telephone System: All on-campus telephone calls made to the Campus Police Office are identified, and the telephone number and location of the telephone are displayed on a screen to the Campus Police/Staff.
-This enhanced emergency telephone system was installed to ensure that Campus Police know the on-campus origin of an emergency call, even if the caller is unable to communicate verbally.
+- Enhanced Emergency Telephone System: All on-campus telephone calls made to the Wilson Police

+Department Barton College District Office are identified, and the telephone number and location of the

+telephone are displayed on a screen to the Wilson Police Department Barton College District/Staff.
+This

+enhanced emergency telephone system was installed to ensure that Wilson Police Department Barton

+College District officers know the on-campus origin of an emergency call, even if the caller is unable to

+communicate verbally.